isovera/foia.gov-enhancements/docs/annual-report-data-app.md

 #### Foia Report Form Section Three

-A wrapper for the third section of the FOIA report form in which a user can select one or more fiscal years for which they would like to see report data.
+The third section of the FOIA report form in which a user can select one or more fiscal years for which they would like to see report data.
+The component displays a checkbox list of fiscal years, as well as "Select All" and "Select None" convenience links.

 Props:
  * `fiscalYears`: An array of all fiscal years available for selection.